 It is suitable for regular use and making delicious meals.
 Olive oil is good at low-temperature cooking, while ghee gives the freedom of high-temperature cooking like baking, slow cooking, etc. So, ghee can indeed be used as an olive oil substitute.

 According to Ayurveda, moderate inclusion of Organic grass-fed cow ghee in the everyday diet helps in natural improvement of memory power, immunity, boosting the energy level, impacting rejuvenating effect to the body, supporting natural weight loss program and help in improving hair and skin health, etc.

-Olive oil substitute: How to replace coconut oil with ghee in cooking:
+Olive oil substitute: How to replace Olive oil with ghee in cooking:

 - You can use ghee as an Olive oil substitute while baking a cake.